opendatadiscovery/opendatadiscovery-specification/specification/specification.md

 ## Discovery process

 Metadata discovery process is very simular to metrics/logs/traces gathering process.
 We might have pull or push model.
-Both of them is better for their use cases.
+Both of them are appropriate for specific use cases.

 ![Architecture](assets/arc.png)